savitharaghunathan/recipeAI/design.md

 2. **Chef Agent**: Produces detailed recipe steps from the meal outline.
 3. **Nutrition Agent**: Computes nutritional breakdown of the generated recipe.

-This document covers high-level architecture, data flows, sequence diagrams, and implementation guidance.
+This document covers high-level architecture, data flows, and implementation steps.

 ## 2. Goals and Constraints